 Do you know Steamed Bao Buns?
-It was actually my first attempt of making Steamed Bao Buns.
+It was actually my first attempt at making Steamed Bao Buns.
 I must say that the recipe does not achieve the softest and fluffiest bao buns as I expected.
-A little of adjustment is needed to make them fluffier, but for now I am already satisfied with the result.
+A little adjustment is needed to make them fluffier, but for now, I am already satisfied with the result.

 About Bao Buns